 OCTOBER 7TH

-October 7 will mark the anniversary of the horrific events of the Hamas terror attack, the deadliest attack against Jews since the Holocaust.
+The Massacre of October 7 marks the horrific events when Hamas invaded Israel's sovereign borders and carried out the most heinous acts of terror against civilians, marking the deadliest attack against Jews since the Holocaust.

-The massacre of over 1200 Israelis and the brutal kidnapping of 240 people, 48 of whom are still held in captivity, has profoundly impacted Jewish communities worldwide, including students, staff, and families in our own community.
+The massacre of over 1200 Israelis and the brutal kidnapping of 252 people (including babies, women, girls, boys, men, and the elderly) - many of whom were held in brutal captivity for more than 780 days - has profoundly impacted communities worldwide, including Jewish students, staff, and families in every city and country around the globe.

-Compounding the pain of this anniversary is the fact that many anti-Israel groups are planning events to celebrate the Hamas attack.
+Compounding the pain of this anniversary is the fact that many anti-Israel groups plan and implement K-12 events to celebrate the Hamas attack.

-We urge school administrators, principals, school board members, and district staff to take proactive measures to protect the emotional well-being and safety of our students and staff during this critical and vulnerable time.
+We urge school administrators, principals, school board members, and district staff to take proactive measures to protect the emotional well-being and safety of your students and staff during this critical and vulnerable time.

 INSIGHTS

-Many students may still be grappling with grief over the loss of loved ones, the collective trauma of the attacks, and the added weight of religious obligations during this period.
+Many students may still be grappling with grief over the loss of loved ones, the collective trauma of the attacks, and the added weight of religious holidays and obligations that occur on the Jewish Calendar during this period: Rosh Hashanah, Yom Kippur, Sukkot, Simchat Torah and Shmineih Atzeret.

 We encourage schools to utilize the resources provided to ensure that Jewish students feel safe, respected, and included.